 What has happened is a mixed fair.
 In some cases the trike has been a laughing stock, something to be ridiculed but in others, such as Campagna from Canada, or Morgan from the UK or even Polaris and Vanderhall from the USA, we have seen stunning vehicles that deliver stomach churning performance combined with high levels of refinement.
 I also think it is fair to say that in all cases the enclosed trikes are safer than a motorbike.

 So what are these categories?
-What are the 9 different types of trikes?

 In the above right picture we have a Huffy's Green Machine.
 The Green Machine was the first drift trike that started a whole new category in fun toys for adults.

 Suffice to say that this was an absolutely top notch fun machine.
 As such it has been copied into the adult world and there is a range of adult sized drift trikes available.
 If you want one of these for you or your kids, you can check out the Huffy Drift Trike here on amazon.

 The Pedal Trikes also come without all the shrouding.
 Just open to the air to allow the breeze through your hair and to be closer to nature.
 The biggest trouble with open trikes is that they have shocking drag coefficients.
 By adding the shroud (or body) you are able to reduce the drag down substantially, which mean longer distances, faster speeds, for less effort.

 Excellent for fitness or just for a bit of fun, the Pedal Trike can cover longer distances and higher speeds and in more comfort than a conventional pushbike can.
 Everyone should have one of these to cruise around the neighbourhood in.

 The best way to explain a Motortrike is that unlike a normal trike, you ride the Motortrike.
 A normal trike you sit inside a frame which gives added protection.
 The Motortrike is basically a motorbike with three wheels.